chanhman/walkthedog/README.md

 > What does the API layer between the front and back end look like?
 Which routes are needed to display all the data in the wireframes and handle all potential actions?

-I considered using Next.js's api routes to query data like so:
+I considered using Next.js's API routes to query data like so:

 ```javascript
 // /api/bookings/route.ts